Arizhusain/text-to-speech/README.md

+# Text to speech (TTS) and voice clone with translations using Google translation and Playht API

-# To run the project
+## To run the project

 - Run `npm install` in both client and server
 - create .env in both client and server